 All Jaguar XJ models are also available in long-wheelbase guise, except the XJR.
 Anyone who wants to experience that kind of brutal acceleration while stretching their legs out in the rear seats will need the Supersport model.
 This gets a version of the XJR’s V8 with slightly less power.

 Our choice: XJ 3.0 Diesel Luxury

-Rear visibility is not as good as some rivals though and while most of the interior feels well made, some of the switchgear feels flimsy and dated, particularly the audio controls mounted on the large deep-dish steering wheel.
+Rear visibility in the Jaguar XJ is not as good as some rivals though and while most of the interior feels well made, some of the switchgear is flimsy and dated - in particularly the audio controls mounted on the large deep-dish steering wheel.

-The driver and passenger get plenty of room up front, and plenty of adjustability in the seating position too.
-The long wheelbase gives plenty of legroom but, despite the fact you sit quite low, there's not much headroom for anyone over six foot thanks to the sloping roofline.
+Inside the Jaguar XJ, both the driver and passenger get loads of space in the front, as well as plenty of adjustability in the seating position too.
+The long wheelbase Jaguar XJR also gives plenty of legroom but despite the fact you sit quite low, there's not much headroom for anyone over six foot thanks to the sloping roofline.

-Still, there are individual climate controls and lots of leather and wood to enjoy while you're sat there.
-There’s a dual-view TV screen that lets the passenger watch a movie without disturbing the driver, plus the TV screens in the will back keep the rest of the passengers entertained on long journeys.
+Front and rear passengers inside the Jaguar XJ get individual climate control, plus lots of leather and wood to enjoy while they're sat there.
+There’s a dual-view TV screen that lets the passenger watch a movie without disturbing the driver.
+The TV screens in the back will also help keep the rest of the passengers entertained on long journeys.